Alternative Dispute Resolution Attorneys Morris County, NJ

 In particular, our attorneys at Jacobs Berger have found that negotiation, mediation and arbitration provide spouses the opportunity to address their family law disputes with less hostility, and achieve custom-tailored results.
 While a judge may rule fairly, they may not take into account your unique situation, needs, and concerns when making their ruling.
 Through Alternative Dispute Resolution methods like Mediation and Arbitration, our firm can not only achieve fair resolutions for you, but resolutions which take your unique needs, and the needs of your family, into account.

-Contact our firm today to discuss your options for resolving your family law dispute through ADR in a confidential case assessment.
+Contact our firm today to discuss your options for resolving your family law dispute through ADR in a comprehensive and confidential case assessment.

 The Benefits of Alternative Dispute Resolution in a Morris County Family Law Dispute